CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 We have included third party products to help you navigate and enjoy life’s biggest moments.
 Purchases made through links on this page may earn us a commission.

-How We Tested and Chose the Best Baby Playpens
+How We Tested and Chose the Best Playpens for Babies and Toddlers

-• We interviewed two pediatricians to understand the essential features to look for in a baby playpen.
-They also shared safety advice to keep in mind when using one in your home.
+• We interviewed pediatricians and a child development expert to understand the essential features to look for in a baby playpen and the safety advice to keep in mind when using one at home.

-• In May of 2023 and January of 2024 we surveyed over 650 parents in The Bump community for additional insight into what they liked and didn’t like about specific playpens.
+• We surveyed over 650 parents in The Bump community for additional insight into what they liked and didn’t like about specific playpens.

 • To understand how these top-rated baby playpens have worked for a variety of families, we scoured forums and message boards on The Bump and other sites, and read user reviews to discover what parents nationwide looked for in playpens for babies.